charlytron/ZTM/Sect-22-APIs/apis.md

 An API allows computers to communicate remotely to achieve a common goal.
 The process resembles how web browsers speak with servers.

-Let's pace ourselves, though.
-The API is a broad topic, and we've only begun to explain it with what we've learned thus far.
+This is nutshell knowledge, though.
+The API is a broad topic, and we've only begun to explain it with what we've learned.

 Something as simple as window.fetch() in the browser console can be an API.